ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Variables.md

 A variable is a name given to a storage area that the programs can manipulate.
 The name of a variable can be composed of letters, digits, and the underscore character.
 It must begin with either a letter or an underscore.

+The general code to declare a variable in golang is

+    var <name of variable> <type of variable>

 ### Numbers
 Variables are arithmetic types and represent the following values throughout the program.
     a) integer types